keyboardio/schematics/design_changes.md

 * We SHOULD relocate the centers of the esc and butterfly key switches and keycaps based on their new positions when they're resculpted as outlined above

 * We SHOULD investigate moving the tab/ret key switches and keycaps, as well as rec/any to be more reachable as we make the changes to esc/butterfly above

+* We MAY relocate the keys currently labeled for pgdn and - to outside the keys currently labeled pgup and '